kchndesign/google-books-search/README.md

 -   Give feedback to the user when no book results can be found for the query.
 -   When a user clicks a book in the grid, a modal should appear with more book information, think about release, publish date, country, languages, etc.

+## Technical Implementation

+This ended up being a relatively simple application that uses the `fetch` api to render a number of reusable 'BookBox' components to the page.

+### Implementing Placeholders

+I know that there are packages available that make placeholders easy to implement in React, but I wanted to give this a try myself.
+I used a CSS animation [from aji on codepen](https://codepen.io/aji/pen/evMKWN) and created a number of 'utility components'.

+When fetching data, I would first render a number of `BookBox` components that are given `null` data as props.
+These `BookBox` components know to render placeholders when they have been given `null` as a property.

+Since images loaded slower than the text, I also created a `BookImage` component that had similar logic, as well as extra provisions to show a predetermined image in the case that the API did not provide a link to an image.

+This was intended to provide users semantic feedback, telling them that their content is being loaded.

+**Challenges**

+While manualling implementing these features, there were some obstacles to overcome.

+The placeholders were `div`s that had a set width, height and background.
+However, with flexboxes, they were unable to fill the content of their parents and so when I tried to emulate the layout of the `BookBox` component with placeholders, all of them were squashed together.

+Another thing was managing the logic that replaced the placeholders with actual content.
+Having to do this manually was tedious and massively inflated my components with extra states and conditional rendering.
+Particularly, the images that needed to use the `onLoad` method, I had to render both image and placeholder and toggle their `display: block | none` styles.

+### Component Composition

+Having the BookImage components nested inside the BookBox components nested inside a SearchResults component might result in some prop drilling.

+To avoid this, I flattened the structure of the application using component composition.
+This means using `props.children` or otherwise passing children as a prop to be rendered by the component.
+This is useful when a bunch of nested components all require the same state from a single parent.
+This avoids passing unused props through container components like SearchResults.